nickyiliwang0000/h/css/responsive-design.md

 Open [media-queries--bootcamp.html](https://hychalknotes.s3.amazonaws.com/media-queries--bootcamp.html) in your editor and browser and let's take a look through the code.

-Dev tools has introduced a ruler that shows you pixel values.
+Dev tools include a ruler that shows you pixel values.
 You can use that or inspect the body of your page to get the current page width and height.

 #### Min and Max Width in Media queries